Read here the foreword to a forthcoming work by Sagittarius: the relationship between astrology and genetics, two parallel disciplines.

 Is it possible for a 17th century astrologer to, somehow, be aware of what we know today as quantum indeterminacy?
 Moreover, is it possible for astrological delineation to also be governed by this?

-Is it possible for a 17th century astrologer to, somehow, be aware of what we know today as quantum indeterminacy?
+Is it possible for a 17th century astrologer to, somehow, be aware of what physicists today regard as «quantum indeterminacy»?
 Moreover, is it possible for astrological interpretation to also be governed by this apparently necessary incompleteness in the description of a physical system (which, in the case of astrological delineation, would refer to the description of the effect of a specific placement)?
 It would certainly drive some astrologers crazy because of its implications.
+All the more if they categorically believe in fate.

-Quantum mechanics point out that you cannot predict with certainty whether a radioactive atom will decay within a specified period of time (even with complete knowledge of the laws of physics and the initial conditions of the atom in question), but only calculate the probability of one of several possible periods (Aaronson, 2014).
+Quantum mechanics point out that you cannot predict with certainty whether a radioactive atom will decay within a specified period of time (even with complete knowledge of the laws of physics and the initial conditions of the atom in question), but only calculate the probability of one of several possibilities, that is, one of all possible periods (Aaronson, 2014).
 Quantum indeterminacy is then characterized by an apparent necessary incompleteness in the description of a physical system, as it consists of a probability distribution in the set of results that emerges from the measurements of the observable (Harrigan; Spekkens, 2010).

 Electron wave function in a hydrogen atom at different energy levels.
 Quantum mechanics cannot predict the exact location of a particle in space, only the probability of finding it at different locations.
 The brighter areas represent a higher probability of finding the electron.
 Source: Forinash, Kyle.
 Hydrogen W Simulation.
 Indiana University Southeast.
 Retrieved on 2008-12-18.
 (English language Wikipedia.)

 When we talk about indeterminacy, we are not talking about errors in measurement leading to indeterminate or random results, but rather a characteristic inherent to said state, level, or plane of matter in general.
-Albert Einstein, even though a precursor of quantum physics after having demonstrated the quantum nature of light, experienced serious problems with this notion.
+Albert Einstein, even though a precursor of quantum physics himself (after having demonstrated the quantum nature of light in 1905), experienced serious problems with this notion.
 For Einstein, everything was necessarily predetermined.
 It was not until 1999 that physicist and pioneer of teleportation Anton Zeilinger (University of Vienna) and his team were able to prove otherwise in the Canary Islands experiment.
 [1] Is it possible that the distinguished astrologer Morin de Villefranche was somehow aware of this in the 17th century?

 The fundamental principle of quantum mechanics according to which indeterminacy is fundamental, intrinsic, or inherent to the observable is something that Morin de Villefranche seems to have suspected or was clear on when in Book XIX of his Astrologia Gallica (1661) he laid the Definitions, the Postulates, the Axioms and Theorems of the discipline.
 He pointed out: